hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 1. Why SFH / DFH Exists
 Problem → Fix Summary
 Current Problem	SFH / DFH Fix
-No global semantic ground	Creates a universal semantic first-hop Meaning is scattered across the web	Unifies with 5 deterministic anchors LLM hallucination at the root	Provides a fixed semantic identity SEO is page-level only	Introduces topic-level identity
+No global semantic ground	Creates a universal first-hop Meaning is scattered	Unifies with 5 anchors
+LLM hallucination at the root	Provides fixed semantic identity SEO is page-level only	Introduces topic-level identity

-Today, when an AI sees a word like “Apple” or “Water”, it has to guess:

-Which entity?

-Which URL?

-Which canonical meaning?

-SFH / DFH gives it one clean starting file per topic.

 1.1 Beginner Layer (Simple Explanation)
-To “install” SFH / DFH on a domain, you only need:
+To install SFH / DFH you only need:

-a /.well-known/ folder
+a .well-known/ folder

-a file named stack inside it
+a file named stack

 pure JSON-LD